whiteavian/truss_sample/README.txt

 cat sample.csv | python normalize_csv/normalize_csv.py > sample_normalized.csv

+To be implemented:
-Unicode validation with a stderr warning and TotalDuration are not yet implemented.
+Unicode validation with a stderr warning.

+Known bugs:
+TotalDuration of the final line is not normalized.